Bioconductor/bioconductor.org/content/developers/package-submission.md

   spectrometry, image analysis; see [biocViews](http://bioconductor.org/packages/devel/BiocViews.html#___Software).
-* Interoperate with other Bioconductor packages, re-using common data structures and existing infrastructure (e.g., `rtracklayer::import()` for input of common genomic files).
+* Interoperate with other Bioconductor packages, re-using common data structures ([S4 classes and methods][]) and existing infrastructure (e.g., `rtracklayer::import()` for input of common genomic files).
 * Adopt software best practices that enable reproducible research and use, such as full documentation and vignettes (including fully evaluated code) as well as commitment to long-term user support through the Bioconductor [support site](https://support.bioconductor.org).

+[S4 classes and methods]: http://bioconductor.org/developers/package-guidelines/#classes

 Bioconductor Authors should

 * Be familiar with the ‘devel’ and ‘release’ branch concepts used in the project.
 New packages and features are added to the ‘devel’ branch.
 The current devel branch becomes the next release, with a release in April and October.
 Once your package has been accepted, it will initially be in the ‘devel’ branch.
 Most users are expected to use the release branch, so will not immediately have access to your package.
 * Realize Bioconductor, unlike CRAN, maintains all package source code under version control (‘SVN’; ‘git’ is also possible).
 This means that, once your package is accepted, you will make additional changes to your package using SVN or git rather than submitting a new tarball.
 * Be committed to maintaining your package across multiple release cycles.

 Other avenues for distributing your package include

 * [CRAN](http://www.r-project.org/) (for packages only tangentially
   related to areas of Bioconductor emphasis) and repositories such as
 * [r-forge](https://r-forge.r-project.org/) or
 * [GitHub](https://github.com) (for packages in early stages of development).

 Many Bioconductor packages import or depend on CRAN packages.
 CRAN packages importing or depending on many Bioconductor